 What is trustee indemnity insurance?

 Reputable and committed trustees are vitally important to charities and community groups.
-However, it is important to recognise that trustees of even very small charities bear considerable responsibility both for their actions and the actions of the organisation they represent.
+However, it is important to recognise that trustees of even small charities bear considerable responsibility.

-These claims can be financially crippling to defend, which is why trustee indemnity insurance is so important.
+Claims of this nature can be financially crippling to defend, which is why trustee indemnity insurance is so important.
 It covers the legal costs and expenses of defending against disqualification as a trustee, investigations or extradition proceedings.
-The most important thing to remember is that without trustee indemnity insurance in place, the trustee themselves may have to pay the costs to defend the claim out of their own personal wealth – which can be financially devastating.
+Without trustee indemnity insurance in place, the trustee themselves may have to pay the costs to defend the claim out of their own personal wealth.
+This can be financially devastating.